-How to upgrade a builder’s beige house and make it something really special?
+How to upgrade a builder’s beige house or builder grade home and make it something really special?
 Keep reading for the whole story on how we personalized our plain house making it our home sweet home.

-It’s been three years since I did an update of what we’ve accomplished in our home after we moved in 3 1/2 years ago (2017 – how fast it’s gone!), so a lot has changed since then.
+We moved in our house in late summer 2017, so it’s been almost 6 years of projects, (2017 – how fast it’s gone!), so a lot has changed since then.
 I thought you’d enjoy seeing a fresh look with all the Before and After shots in one place.
 We have changed so many rooms and spaces for the better!
 One project at a time!

 Our house was truly a diamond in the rough.
 We were just thinking about how long we looked for a house before we found this one.
 It took us over 6 months to find one we really loved and wanted and even then we weren’t 100% sold on this one, but it seemed to be a good choice for our needs.
 We found other houses that we missed out on and at the time, it was so sad and disappointing.
 But now I know that God had a plan for us to be in THIS house.
 We didn’t even know then how much we would love living in Acworth, GA, with a 5 minute bike ride to Main Street in town and also the same distance to the lake behind us.
 It’s been such a joy to be a part of this small community and our house has been delightful to live in.
 With all the changes we have made, we aren’t going anywhere in the near future.

 This is a cute story.
 When we first bought our house and I posted the pictures here on my blog, someone left a comment that they had looked at our house before we got it and passed it over because it was boring or something like that.
 She didn’t see the potential that we did!
 I’m so glad they passed it over.